• Skip to primary navigation

 The particular peaches I got were grown by J.W.
 Yonce & Sons under their Big Smile label.
 They have been growing peaches for over 70 years in Edgefield County, South Carolina, also known as the "Ridge".

 These peaches are clingstone peaches so the flesh sticks to the pit.
-I found that most of them also had split pits, this means that the pit has split in half like in the picture above.
+I found that most of them also had split pits, this means that the pit has split in half like in the picture at the top.
+It doesn't effect the quality of the peach just make it harder to eat.

 Where is the best place to buy a good peach?
 Click here to read my article on shopping for peaches.